apify/apify-docs/sources/academy/platform/deploying_your_code/input_schema.md

 ---

-Though writing an [input schema](/platform/actors/development/actor-definition/input-schema) for an actor is not a required step, it is most definitely an ideal one.
-The Apify platform will read the **INPUT_SCHEMA.json** file within the root of your project and generate a user interface for entering input into your actor, which makes it significantly easier for non-developers (and even developers) to configure and understand the inputs your actor can receive.
-Because of this, we'll be writing an input schema for our example actor.
+Though writing an [input schema](/platform/actors/development/actor-definition/input-schema) for an Actor is not a required step, it is most definitely an ideal one.
+The Apify platform will read the **INPUT_SCHEMA.json** file within the root of your project and generate a user interface for entering input into your Actor, which makes it significantly easier for non-developers (and even developers) to configure and understand the inputs your Actor can receive.
+Because of this, we'll be writing an input schema for our example Actor.

 > Without an input schema, the users of our actor will have to provide the input in JSON format, which can be problematic for those who are not familiar with JSON.